gugod/Feedro/README.md

         proof: [1568462482, 1559113, "feedf5dd6aac2f6c0b0bbd01f7301d8e6b4b8a26"]
     }

-The values inside the "proof" array are: a timestamp, a prime number, and a sha1 of:
+The values inside the "proof" array are: an unix timestamp as an integer, a prime number, and a sha1 of:

     title ~ "\n" ~ description ~ "\n" ~ timestamp ~ "\n" ~ prime_number

-The "~" above means string concatenation.
+The "~" operator above denotes string concatenation.
 Both timestamp and the prime_number are represented in decimal positive integers.
-Timestamp should be in the range of 3600s ago to present, relative to the server time.
-Feedro server would create the feed only if the proof is valid.
+Timestamp should be within the range from 3600s ago to present, judged by the Feedro server.
+Feedro server create the feed only if the proof is verified.

 Upon creation failures, the server returns 400 status code, with a "error" message describing what might be wrong: